 3 p.m. – Time for a relaxing interlude, as in a trip to the spa.
 If you’re staying at CopperLeaf, the spa is conveniently tucked away on the lower level.
 Try the classic European facial for a beautiful glow.
 Balance mind, body and spirit with a Thai massage at Sunflower Spa.
 This treatment, performed fully clothed, is a mix of massage and assisted yoga poses.

 5 p.m. – Enjoy cocktails at Déjà Vu Martini Lounge.
 There are nearly 100 martinis on the menu.
 Cleo’s cocktail lounge is where the locals like to go and where the holiday decorations stay up year-round.

 6 p.m. – As for fine dining, Carmella’s Italian Bistro is the toast of the town.
 Start with the insalata menu and save room for a sweet bite from the dolci offerings.

 7:30 p.m. – The Performing Arts Center is a vibrant venue, thanks to deep community support.
 Along with being home to the Fox Valley Symphony Orchestra, the schedule here is filled with touring Broadway musicals, plays, ballet, bands, comedians, choral festivals and more.

 10 a.m. – A leisurely brunch at Houdini’s Escape Gastropub is the Sunday ticket.
 This is a plated brunch, plus there are three Bloody Marys on the menu that come loaded with items like cheese, sausage, fried avocado and truffled baguette.

 11 a.m. – Before your Appleton escape draws to a close, be sure to visit the History Museum at the Castle.
-This former Masonic temple, largely untouched by time, is home to the Harry Houdini magical arts exhibit.
-For the unaware, Houdini grew up in Appleton.
+This former Masonic temple, largely untouched by time, is home to the Harry Houdini magical arts exhibit, as the magician grew up in the city.